PatMiracle/Loop-Studios/readme.md

 ## Acknowledgments

-I would like to that Frontend Mentor for this lovely design.
+I would like to thank Frontend Mentor for this lovely design.